giacomodeliberali/ICT-infrastructure/README.md

 A tipicall configuration of the ports and bandwidth of the leaves is:
 - one third going upwards and two thirds going downwards
-- 48 ports 10 Gbps each , 6 ports 40 Gbps each
+- 48 ports 10 Gbps each downwards to the servers , 6 ports 40 Gbps each upwards
 - or 48 ports 25 each, 6 ports 100 each

 Just a small remark: with spine and leaf we introduce more hops, so more latency, than the chassis approach.